redlibrarian/redlibrarian.github.io/_posts/2018-02-28-is-there-such-thing-as-a-library.markdown

 defined - tend to benefit those who understand and work within the system best.
-Only universalized services are able to resist the workings of various forms of privilege, even if that makes them open to "abuse", a charge which, to my mind, is nothing but a right-wing strawman.]
+Only universalized services are able to resist the workings of various forms of privilege, even if that makes them open to "abuse", a charge which, to my mind, is nothing but a right-wing strawperson.]

 So there's one criterion that might get us beyond the contradictions inherent in perspectivism that comes out of the crisis of role and